 For each, the bottom line and ultimate satisfaction is helping golfers.
 They have, in the words of the late Robert Dedman, the Pinehurst owner from 1984-2012, “a servant’s heart.”

 “We’ve got two guys who got here Monday who’ve been swinging over-the-top for years,” Alpenfels said one Wednesday morning in early April.
 “Two days later, they’re making downswings dead on plane.
 That’s an exciting thing.
 Tomorrow, we’ll show them their video of what they looked like when they arrived and now what they look like after three days.”

-McRae is the son of long-time Pinehurst caddie Willie McRae and learned to play golf from his dad after years of hearing his dad’s stories of looping for assorted presidents and sports legends.
-Paul gets a golfer’s swing ship-shape, then sends him on to his dad on the first tee of No. 2.
+McRae is the son of legendary Pinehurst caddie Willie McRae and learned to play golf from his dad after years of hearing his dad’s stories of looping for assorted presidents and sports legends.

 “My satisfaction from teaching comes from seeing a beginner get the ball in the air for the first time or a scratch golfer win a tournament.
 Knowing you played a small part in their success is gratifying—no matter what level of player they are.” -Kelly Mitchum

 “I enjoy trying to figure out different kinds of people,” McRae says.
 “I love seeing the smile on their face when they hit a good shot.
 Watching a high-handicap player when they get to consistently hitting good shots, that’s fun.
 They come to you hitting one of 10 good shots and then get to three of 10 and then five of 10.
 That’s rewarding, watching that reaction when they hit a decent shot.”